The Types of Snoring That Indicate a Health Problem

 Snoring also happens because of too much muscle relaxation in the throat and the tongue.
 When these relax too much, they collapse and block the airways, and snoring occurs.
 This type of snoring is generally mild, occasional, and usually occurs due to deep sleep.
 The deep sleep may be due to alcohol consumption, sleeping pills, or aging.

 Snoring that happens occasionally happens to everyone.
 When snoring is a problem, there are often some other clues.
-When the snoring effects your sleeping, or it interrupts the sleep of your sleeping partner, or others within ear shot, then it is a concern.
+When the snoring effects your sleeping or interrupts the sleep of your sleeping partner, or others within earshot, then it is a concern.
 Serious, obstructive snoring can be a sign of sleep apnea, which can have different degrees of severity.
-If you are snore frequently and loudly, stop breathing, gasp or choke during sleep, feel excessive restlessness at night or exhaustion during the day, the snoring can be a sign of something serious.
+If you snore frequently and loudly, stop breathing, gasp or choke during sleep, feel excessive restlessness at night or exhaustion during the day, the snoring can be a sign of something serious.

 Even without sleep apnea, snoring that disrupts sleep can be a health problem.
 It can be a sign of allergies, or a weight problem.
 Sleep is very important, of course, and if you cannot sleep, it becomes more difficult for your body to fight illness, and so other diseases take over.